tameemasa18-maker/Ex.no.8-Building-a-Simple-College-Admission-Chatbot/README.md

             r"\bimportant dates\b"
         ],
         "responses": [
-            "Application deadlines are usually announced on the " "official website.
-Please check the admissions section " "for the latest updates on important dates."
+            "Application deadlines are usually announced on the official website.
+Please check the admissions section for the latest updates on important dates."
         ]
     },